fixie-ai/ai-jsx/packages/docs/docs/tutorial/part4-docsqa.md

 ## Using a Pinecone database

 Until now, we have been using an in-memory Corpus, which is good for a demo, but in practice you might want to use a vector database like [Pinecone](https://www.pinecone.io/) or [Chroma](https://www.trychroma.com/) instead.
+A vector database allows you to scale to much larger datasets.

-To do so, you can use [LangchainCorpus](../api/classes/batteries_docs.LangChainCorpus) to integrate with any [VectorStore from LangChain.js](https://js.langchain.com/docs/modules/indexes/vector_stores/integrations/) like so:
+To do so, you can use [`LangchainCorpus`](../api/classes/batteries_docs.LangChainCorpus) to integrate with any [VectorStore from LangChain.js](https://js.langchain.com/docs/modules/indexes/vector_stores/integrations/):

 ```tsx
 const corpus = new LangchainCorpus(await getVectorStore());